nel-lab/Behavior3D/README.md

 >   * suggestions - 5, 8, or 10mm horizontally, 5, or 10mm vertically

 ### 2. label_points.py
 > This script allows user to select 2D calibration point in each camera for each frame.
 The user should click on the same reference point in each frame/angle (for example, tip of micromanipulator).
 The reference point should be visible in all cameras in each frame.
-It uses the npz file created in step 1 (calibration) and saves a csv file containing all the info needed to map the 2D cameras to the 3D representation in step 5 (map)
+It uses the npz file created in step 1 (calibration) and saves a model_coordinates csv file containing all the info needed to map the 2D cameras to the 3D representation in step 5 (mapping).
+It is best run in blocks via Spyder or imported to a Jupyter Notebook.
 ### 3. aquisition.py
 > This script provides a method to aquire behavior recordings from multiple cameras and save as avi movies.
-These movies can then be processed using DeepLabCut
+These movies can then be processed using DeepLabCut.
+It is important to save the avi movies with names that describe the associated camera view so mapping is done properly in the next step.
+It is best run in blocks via Spyder or imported to a Jupyter Notebook.
 ### (4. track relevant points using DeepLabCut (DLC))
-### 5. map.py
+### 5. mapping.py
 > This module creates the multi-camera 2D --> 3D mapping using a support vector regression model.
 This is done by preprocessing and standardizing DLC output files to ensure tracked body parts appear in all camera views.
 It then maps the multi-camera 2D points to 3D using the trained calibration model.
-Finally, a filter can be used to smooth out the recontrstructed 3D points
+Finally, a filter can be used to smooth out the recontrstructed 3D points.
+It is important that the DLC files are ordered accoring to the camera view order in the model_coordinates csv file created in step 2 (label_points) to ensure proper mapping.